FLHonker/Awesome-Knowledge-Distillation/README.md

 13. Explaining Knowledge Distillation by Quantifying the Knowledge.
 [Zhang, Quanshi][18.13] et al. arXiv:2003.03622
 14. DeepVID: deep visual interpretation and diagnosis for image classifiers via knowledge distillation.
 IEEE Trans, 2019.
 15. On the Unreasonable Effectiveness of Knowledge Distillation: Analysis in the Kernel Regime.
 Rahbar, Arman et al. arXiv:2003.13438
+16. Knowledge Distillation and Student-Teacher Learning for Visual Intelligence: A Review and New Outlooks.
+Wang, Lin & Yoon, Kuk-Jin. arXiv:2004.05937

 ---
 Note: All papers pdf can be found and downloaded on [Bing](https://www.bing.com) or [Google](https://www.google.com).